Norviah/logger/docs/README.md

   - date `string`: Represents the format for the date, in Unix formatting.
   - title `string`: Represents the format for the title.
     - `%t` will be replaced with the actual title.
-  - log `string`: Represents the format for a log.
+  - format `string`: Represents the format for a log.
     - `%d`: will be replaced with the date,
     - `%t`: will be replaced with the title, and
     - `%m`: will be replaced with the message to log.